Allia Potestas: Significance

 Most surviving epitaphs portray their subjects in a more, from a Roman perspective, ideal light.
 Women in Rome were expected to be "devoted to housekeeping, child bearing, chastity, submissiveness, and the ideal of being all her life univira (one-man woman)".

+It was first published by G. Mancini, in the Notizie degli Scavi, 1912, 155 ff.
+The first important study of it was printed by M. L. De Gubernatis, in the Rivista di Filologia, 1913, 385.
+This gave an excellent facsimile, a punctuated text, and a commentary with a list of parallels.
+It was published again, with a commentary, by C. Pascal, in Atene e Roma, 1913, 257 ff.
+The most important of the later discussions is that by W. Kroll in Philologus, 1914, 274 ff.

 Ethnicity

 Allia was probably of Greek descent.
 It is likely that the name Potestas, meaning "power" in Latin, was merely a translation of the Greek name Dynamis, also meaning "power".

 Date

 Much controversy surrounds the exact dating of the epigraph.
 Upon first discovery, the work was dated to the 3rd–4th centuries AD on paleographic grounds, and thus this date is often used.
 Other stylistic and linguistic analysis suggests that the 2nd century AD is more likely.
 Regardless, most scholars agree it is no older than the 1st century AD, due to the apparent Ovidian influence.